How is Aquafina purified?

 TDS is the sum of all solids dissolved in water measured in parts per million (ppm) Examples of substances that can account for TDS include carbonates, bicarbonates, chlorides, sulfates, phosphates, nitrates, calcium, magnesium, sodium, potassium, iron, manganese, and a few others.

-There are more than 40 Aquafina® purification sites throughout the United States and Canada.
-Each facility is equipped with the state-of-the-art HydRO-7™ purification system designed to deliver you the purest water.
+There are more than 40 Aquafina purification sites throughout the United States and Canada.
+Each facility is equipped with a rigorous purification system designed to deliver you the purest water.

-Our state-of-the-art HydRO-7™ purification system is designed to remove dissolved solids and organic compounds that may be present in the water.
+Our purification system is designed to remove dissolved solids and organic compounds that may be present in the water.

 The reverse osmosis process we use removes these organic compounds, but we also employ other steps such as carbon filtration, ozonation, and Ultra Violet (UV) light as additional safeguards.

-The seven-step HydRO-7™ process includes reverse osmosis, ozonation and carbon filtration.
+The purficiation process includes reverse osmosis, ozonation and carbon filtration.
 Each of these steps — even individually — is designed to remove manufactured molecules such as pharmaceuticals, as well as naturally occurring substances such as heavy metals.
-When these steps are used together, as they are in our proprietary HydRO-7™ process, they further ensure the purity of Aquafina®.

-Aquafina® is the Official Bottled Water of Major League Baseball, Major League Soccer and the US Soccer Federation, and the National Football League.
+Aquafina is the Official Bottled Water of the National Football League, the National Basketball Association and the National Hockey League.